wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/active-response.rst

 location
 ^^^^^^^^

-This indicates on which system(s) the command should be executed.
+Indicates which system(s) the command should be executed on.

 +--------------------+----------------------------------------------------------------------------------+
 | **Default value**  | n/a                                                                              |